evaera/RoVer/index.md

 - The verification database is already populated with hundreds of thousands of Discord-Roblox account links, so it's possible users will already be verified when they join your server.
 - The official version of RoVer can handle bigger servers and will automatically be able to update roles the second a user verifies.
 (If you host RoVer yourself, the user will have to run a command in order for the verification to take place.)

-# How does it work?

-RoVer is the official Discord bot for the [verify.eryn.io](https://verify.eryn.io) verification registry.
-RoVer uses its [public API](https://verify.eryn.io/api), so this API is available to you in your own projects as well.

-With over 1 million accounts linked already, it's likely many of your users will already be verified and will have to take no new steps.
-For brand new users, the process looks something like this:
-1. The user signs in with their Discord account.
-2. The user chooses how they want to verify: by joining a Roblox game, or by adding a code to their profile.
-3. The user is verified and can participate in your community.

 # Using RoVer

 When a user joins your server, the bot will automatically check if they are already in our database, and if so, they will be verified immediately.
 If they are not already in the database, they will be instructed to go to the verification website to verify themselves.
 If you are using the hosted version of the bot, then the user will automatically be given the verified state after they verify on the website. **However**, if you are hosting the bot yourself, the user will have to run the `!verify` command in order for the bot to check if they are verified.

 You should probably make a read-only channel in the server explaining these processes to your members.
 (You can do this automatically with the !CreateVerifyChannel command).
 After you add the bot to your server, you can customize RoVer with the following commands.
 You must have the `Manage Server` permission or a role named "RoVer Admin" in the Discord server in order to use these commands.

-**Please note** that the "RoVer" role must be above any other roles that you want RoVer to act on.
+<span class="warn">**Please note** that the "RoVer" role must be above any other roles that you want RoVer to act on.
 Anyone with a role that's above the RoVer role will not be able to be verified.
-This is just how the Discord permission system works, so please make sure to account for it!
+This is just how the Discord permission system works, so please make sure to account for it!</span>

 ## Commands
-**Note**: &lt;angled brackets&gt; denote *required* arguments, and [square brackets] denote *optional* arguments.
-They should not be included when you run the command.
+<span class="info">**Note**: &lt;angled brackets&gt; denote *required* arguments, and [square brackets] denote *optional* arguments.
+They should not be included when you run the command.</span>

 You can run any of the commands that have all optional arguments by themselves to set them back to their default state.
 ### Server Configuration